-In accordance with the Articles of Association the members appoint a minimum of 7 trustees as well as up to 6 co-opted trustees.
+In accordance with the Articles of Association the members appoint a minimum of 7 Trustees as well as up to 6 co-opted by the Trustees.

-In order to find potential new trustees, contact is made with relevant external agencies such as academy ambassadors as well as utilising personal contacts that existing trustees and members have with other organisations.
+In order to find potential new Trustees, contact is made with relevant external agencies such as academy ambassadors as well as utilising personal contacts that existing trustees and members have with other organisations.

-When any appointment of a trustee is to be made, the information obtained from a regularly conducted skills audit of trustees is used to identify areas of knowledge and experience to be sought in any new trustees.
-Any potential new trustees are also subject to a selection process involving submission of a CV, personal interviews with the Chair of Trustees, the CEO and other appropriate members or relevant Executive team individuals.
-Recommendation on appointment of any potential new trustee is subsequently made (along with selection process information provided) to the full Board meeting and to members where required.
+When any appointment of a Trustee is to be made, the information obtained from a regularly conducted skills audit of trustees is used to identify areas of knowledge and experience to be sought in any new Trustees.
+Any potential new trustees are also subject to a selection process involving submission of a CV, personal interviews with the Chair of Trustees, the CEO and other appropriate members or relevant executive team individuals.
+Recommendation on appointment of any potential new Trustee is subsequently made (along with selection process information provided) to the full Board meeting and to members where required.